P.F. Chang’s Mongolian Beef Copycat

 Can I freeze leftovers?

 Mongolian Beef freezes beautifully!
 I like to freeze it in the sauce, then thaw completely in the refrigerator before heating.
-Just heat it in a pan on the stove until hot, but not simmering, as you don’t want to risk your meat getting tough.
+Just heat it in a pan on the stove until hot, but not simmering, as you don’t want to risk the meat getting tough.

 Is Mongolian Beef Gluten Free?